okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 ## Configure Spring Boot API to use Spring Security OAuth

-This first thing you'll want to do on the server is upgrade to Spring Boot 2.0.
+This first thing you'll want to do to the API project is the upgrade to Spring Boot 2.0.
 Open `holdings-api/pom.xml` and change its parent to use version `2.0.2.RELEASE`.

 ```xml
 <parent>